About the Ohio Cardiovascular & Diabetes Collaborative (Cardi-OH)

 The Ohio Cardiovascular Health Collaborative (Cardi-OH) is a statewide network of seven academic medical institutions funded by the Ohio Department of Medicaid.
-Cardi-OH is focused on improving cardiovascular health outcomes and eliminating cardiovascular health disparities of Medicaid patients.
+Cardi-OH is focused on improving cardiovascular and diabetes health outcomes and eliminating disparities in Ohio's Medicaid population.

 About Project ECHO®